Vaisakh-RS/ExcelEase/README.md

 - Users can add ,edit and delete data from the file.
 - The file can contain any number of rows and the labels for the card will be dynamically generated.
+- Users can select which columns should be displayed from the file that they uploaded.
 - Local Storage is used to store the files.
 - Any row can be easily searched using the row number.
 - Table Pagination is implemented.